AbdulrhmanGoni/mecha_agent/README.md

 > [!WARNING]
 > The first time you run `deno task start:dev` command, The chosen LLM in
-> `BASE_MODEL_NAME` environment variable will start being downloaded and this
+> `MODEL_NAME` environment variable will start being downloaded and this may
-> may take a long time and lots of disk space based on model's size and your
+> take a long time and lots of disk space based on model's size and your network
-> network connection speed.
-This happends only in the first time and the
+> connection speed.
+This happends only in the first time and the subsequent
-> subsequent times the starting will be faster :rocket:
+> times the starting will be faster :rocket:

 Run the system in development mode